 General anesthetics are used on hundreds of thousands of children each year in the United States.
 But over recent years, some concerns have been raised regarding this.
-So much so that in April 2017, the U.S. Food and Drug Administration (FDA) warned of potential risks to developing brains.
+So much so that in April 2017, the U.S. Food and Drug Administration (FDA) warned of

 They write that “repeated or lengthy use of general anesthetic and sedation drugs […] in children younger than 3 years or in pregnant women during their third trimester may affect the development of children’s brains.”